 From Bioethics Briefings

-Conflict of Interest in Biomedical Research
+Conflict of Interest in Biomedical Research and Clinical Practice

 - The Bayh-Dole Act of 1980, which encourages technology transfer from universities to industry, has facilitated financial relationships between academic biomedical researchers and the biotechnology industry.